T-vK/ESP32-BLE-Keyboard/README.md

 - KEY_MEDIA_EMAIL_READER

 There is also Bluetooth specific information that you can set (optional):
 Instead of `BleKeyboard bleKeyboard;` you can do `BleKeyboard bleKeyboard("Bluetooth Device Name", "Bluetooth Device Manufacturer", 100);`.
+(Max lenght is 15 characters, anything beyond that will be truncated.)
 The third parameter is the initial battery level of your device.
 To adjust the battery level later on you can simply call e.g.  `bleKeyboard.setBatteryLevel(50)` (set battery level to 50%).
 By default the battery level will be set to 100%, the device name will be `ESP32 Bluetooth Keyboard` and the manufacturer will be `Espressif`.
+There is also a `setDelay` method to set a delay between each key event.
+E.g. `bleKeyboard.setDelay(10)` (10 milliseconds).
+The default is `8`.
+This feature is meant to compensate for some applications and devices that can't handle fast input and will skip letters if too many keys are sent in a small time frame.

 ## NimBLE-Mode
 The NimBLE mode enables a significant saving of RAM and FLASH memory.